Saline City Council approved the location of three emergency warning sirens at Monday’s meeting.

 The new plan includes two changes to the plan proposed July 9.
-City council members were hesitant to support the original proposal because one of the city’s most densely populated neighborhoods on the northwest side was not within the one-mile range of a warning siren.
+City council members because one of the city’s most densely populated neighborhoods on the northwest side was not within the one-mile range of a warning siren.

 By moving the siren along Woodland Drive from Maple Road to Ann Arbor Street, the city traded coverage in the industrial park for more residential coverage in the northwest sector.

 “I support (the plan) because it does reduce the amount of (coverage) overlap and it provides coverage for residential areas that were not covered before,” said council member David Rhoads.
 “It does leave some uncovered area (in the northeast) but that is area is mostly industrial and I am less concerned about that.”

 “I thank the county for its willingness to look seriously at places other than what was proposed two weeks ago.
 I think the (plan) sufficiently covers all of Northview subdivision, which is one of Saline’s most densely populated areas,” Marl said.

 Mayor Gretchen Driskell asked Washtenaw County Emergency Planning Coordinator Ben Pinette if it was possible to locate the Woodland Drive siren between Ann Arbor Street and Maple Road.
 Pinette said it was not possible because the siren must be located near a transformer.